 In May 2019, the GASB issued Statement No. 91, Conduit Debt Obligations, which is effective for fiscal years beginning after December 15, 2020.
-The issuance of GASB Statement No. 95 changed the effective date from fiscal years beginning after December 15, 2021.
+The issuance of GASB Statement No. 95 changed the effective date from fiscal years beginning after December 15, 2020 to fiscal years beginning after December 15, 2021.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 It achieves those objectives by clarifying the existing definition of a conduit debt obligation;